Table of Contents

 Wool Carpet With Kids

 During this time they unintentionally tend to inhale the dusty air ripped off from them.
 The air close to the rug surface carries tiny hairy particles of the wool fiber with them that may cause allergies and respiratory troubles.
-The problem gets even more serious for kids if the color dye used in the wool is unnatural or with any harmful chemical elements.
+The problem gets even more severe for kids if the color dye used in the wool is unnatural or with any harmful chemical elements.

-Cons of Wool Rugs and Carpets
+Cons of Modern Wool Rugs and Carpets

-- Shop Bought Products A No No: Special care should be used when cleaning wool carpets.
+- Shop Bought Products A No No: Special care should be taken when cleaning wool carpets.
 Wool is sensitive to high alkaline chemicals after prolonged exposure.
 This exposure will tend to make wool brittle and discolored somewhat.
 So do not go putting shop-bought products onto your wool carpet.
 It will completely ruin the fibers.